ctranstrum/chuck/BUILD.md

 ![light guide complete](images/light-guide-done.jpg)

-This filament will bring the light from the LED on the xiao up to the top surface of the case.
+This filament will bring the light from the LED on the XIAO up to the top surface of the case.

 ![light guide active](images/light-guide-active.jpg)